 I have health insurance.
 Do I need uninsured motorist?

 To determine if you need UM coverage when you already have health insurance coverage, you’ll need to get answers from your health insurer on some issues, such as:

 - Will injuries from an auto accident be covered by my health insurance policy?
 If yes, are all medical expenses covered or are there exclusions for certain types of medical treatments?

 - If my car insurance policy's medical coverage has a deductible, will my health insurance policy pay it?
 You basically want to know if your PIP deductible will be covered by your health policy or if the portion of medical expenses that your PIP doesn't cover will be covered by your health insurer.
 For example, Florida's regular PIP coverage only pays 80 percent and comes with a deductible so if you lived here you'd want to find out if your health insurer would cover the other 20 percent and the deductible amount.

 - Should my auto medical coverages or health insurance policy be primary after an auto accident?
 In general, your car insurance medical coverages are primary and your health insurance policy is secondary coverage if you carry both and are injured in a car accident, but this varies by state.
-For instance, the New Jersey insurance regulator notes their laws allow you to select your health insurance policy to be your primary and your PIP coverage with your auto insurer can be assigned as secondary medical coverage.

 - Can my health insurance company ask for reimbursement for medical bills they covered?
 If both your auto insurance provider and health insurer pay out claims for medical expenses that resulted from an auto accident, then it's possible they could ask for reimbursement if there were overlapping payments paid out by both insurers for the same medical treatments.
 Ask your insurer about their process to determine if reimbursement would be required.